NicolaDes/GeometricNeuralNetwork/README.md

 # Geometric Neural Network
-**Geometry Neural Network** is a Neural Network wich exploit linear algebra objects to compute neural network operations.
+**Geometry Neural Network** is a Neural Network which exploit linear algebra objects to compute neural network operations.
 In general with a set of operations between linear algebra objects any form of the NN can be done.
 For example also a Neural Network where each layer is a cube can be done.